project-forth-works/project-forth-works/Algorithms/XORshift Random-generator/ARM/readme.md

 The Forth version of the randomisation routines is the same on any processor as only standard Forth words are used.
 But the ARM-processor can do do a neat
 trick: it can do q cycle (dup, shift and xor) in 1 opcode!!
-And as most Forths include an assembler it is an interesting excersise to see how much faster the routine is when coded in assembly.
+And as most Forths include an assembler it is an interesting exercise to see how much faster the routine is when coded in assembly.
 This example is coded using wabiForth on a Raspberry 3b+, but the principle is the same for any ARMv8 Aarch32 processor.